 Each of us will have our own experience and side effects of meditation including;

 - The quiet, still time helps the body heal

 - Builds our intuitive capacity so we better know what to do, and when

 It is important to adopt the correct sitting posture whether in a chair or on the floor.
 Your body posture should be stable, rooted and aligned with a straight spine, chest slightly lifted and chin gently tucked back to allow the energy and breath to flow.
 Doing some breathing and warm up exercises before meditating stimulates our glandular and nervous systems and helps us to feel physically comfortable for a better focus during meditation.

-I attend Alison Strawford’s classes.
-She teaches Kundalini Yoga too which I have detailed under Exercise.
+I have attended Alison Strawford’s classes.
+She teaches Kundalini Yoga so that is the basis for her meditation classes.
 Alison’s website is – complete-yoga.co.uk

 Also, the Global Retreat, near Oxford practice Raja Yoga – yoga for the mind.
 And very easy to do at home.